 Send method and pass that into our

-HttpClient when we create it, and finally pass the instance of
+HttpClient when we create it.
+Finally I pass the instance of

 HttpClient into constructor of our class.
 I think it wasn’t that hard, this code also can be refactored to be more readable and reusable across our code base.